be homeful: Proving that ending homelessness before it begins is possible

 Meet the people who are making The be homeful Project happen.

 Lisa Tepper Bates • Executive Director

 Dr. Cho joined CCEH in November 2018 and brings 20 years of experience in the housing and homelessness sector.
 From 2013 to 2016, Cho served as the Deputy Director at the United States Interagency Council on Homelessness, the federal agency that coordinates the federal response to homelessness.

 Madeline Ravich • Campaign Director

-Katie is in charge of the day-to-day coordination of be homeful and has also designed this website.
-She serves as Project Assistant at CCEH where she provides day-to-day support to training, technical assistance, and development initiatives.
+Ryan is in charge of the day-to-day coordination of be homeful including fund administration and fundraising.
+She serves as Development Associate at CCEH where she provides day-to-day support to support our fundraising efforts.